ocloc: My First Rust Project (And It's 23x Faster Than cloc)

 Well, "learned" might be generous.
 I built something in Rust that actually works, ships to real package managers, and doesn't segfault.
 Close enough, right?

 Meet ocloc (pronounced "oh-clock").
-It's a lines-of-code counter that's stupidly fast.
-We're talking 2.3 million lines per second on my M2 MacBook.
+It's a lines-of-code counter that runs at about 2.3 million lines per second on my M2 MacBook.
 The entire Elasticsearch codebase (31,000 files, 5.5 million lines) analyzed in 2.35 seconds.

 For comparison, cloc takes 56 seconds on the same repo.
 That's a 23x speedup.